 There is more energy in the suppression than in the expression.

-When we live a fear-based life, more energy is directed toward suppressing our passions and energy than would be used in simple, honest expression.
+When we live a fear-based life, more energy is spent suppressing our passions and energy than would be used in the simple, honest expression.
 What I mean is that when we hold back from living life fully, from fulfilling our dreams and being true to ourselves, we expend much more effort than when we freely use our energy to manifest our purpose and gifts.

 Similarly, when we avoid looking at the dark side of ourselves, we block a valuable key to our self-knowledge, growth, and safety when dealing with others.

 In one way or another, everyone does this to a degree.
 We hold back from disclosing a part of our beliefs because we expect others to criticize them.
 Or we resist pursuing our passion or purpose because it may not bring the same paycheck as another career path.
 Or we may refuse to acknowledge a person's sinister side or intentions, giving them the benefit of the doubt when our intuition shows us red flags.